Fairfield Domestic Violence Lawyer

 Who Is Considered as Family in a Domestic Violence Case?

 Under Connecticut law, family includes spouses, former spouses, parents, children, people aged 18 or older who are related by blood or marriage, people aged 16 or older who are either living together or who have lived together, people who have a child together, and persons who are or have previously been in a dating relationship.
-An experienced domestic violence lawyer in Fairfield can best assist in determining the specifics of an individual’s particular charge, and defend it accordingly.
+An experienced domestic violence attorney in Fairfield can best assist in determining the specifics of an individual’s particular charge, and defend it accordingly.

 It is also important to note that under Connecticut law, an accused can still be convicted of family violence even if the accused’s spouse refuses to testify against him or her.